The Exorcist III: Filming

 With an $11 million budget, the tentatively-titled Exorcist: Legion was shot on location in Georgetown for eight weeks in mid-1989.
 Additional interior filming took place in DEG Studios in Wilmington, North Carolina.
 Blatty completed principal photography of the film on time, and only slightly over budget.
 However, four months later, Morgan Creek informed Blatty that a new ending had to be shot.
 Blatty said that "James Robinson, the owner of the company, [had a] secretary [who] had insisted to him that this has nothing to do with The Exorcist.
 There had to be an exorcism."
-20th Century Fox put up an additional $4 million in post production to film an effects-laden exorcism sequence featuring Nicol Williamson as Father Morning, a character added just for the new climax.
-Dourif, who initially portrayed the dual role of Damien Karras and the Gemini Killer, was re-cast with Jason Miller.
+20th Century Fox put up an additional $4 million in post production to film an effects-laden exorcism sequence featuring Nicol Williamson as Father Paul Morning, a character added just for the new climax.
+Brad Dourif, who initially portrayed the dual role of Damien Karras and James Venamun, the Gemini Killer, was re-cast with Jason Miller.
 When Miller proved unable to recite a lot of his scenes due to his severe alcoholism, Blatty decided to call Dourif back for the role of the latter.
 Dourif agreed on the condition that he would be provided a hotel room where he could have ample time to rehearse with an acting assistant, as he needed to again channel the essence he had lost in the past months after portraying the character during the first round of principal photography.
 All scenes with Dourif in the final cut had been entirely re-shot in Hollywood Center Studios in Los Angeles, California; a performance he was not completely satisfied with, as felt he gave a much stronger interpretation when they filmed in Wilmington.
 Blatty had to make the best of it in the narrative while racing to complete the film.

 Blatty confirmed that when the possessed Karras speaks in an asexual voice, saying, "I must save my son, the Gemini," that this is, in fact, either a returned Pazuzu or, as Blatty put it, "Old Scratch himself" taking control.
 This ties into the revelation earlier in the film that the Gemini was sent into Karras' body as revenge for the Regan MacNeil exorcism.
 The altered voice in the climax is deliberately similar to that of Mercedes McCambridge, who did the uncredited voice of the demon in The Exorcist, and the role is essayed in The Exorcist III by Colleen Dewhurst, who was uncredited (actress Dewhurst was twice married to, and twice divorced from, actor George C. Scott).
 One scene missing from the re-filmed climax, but which appears in the trailer, shows Karras/the Gemini Killer "morphing" through a variety of faces.
 It was left out of the film because Blatty was not happy with the special effects work.